 Your body produces 10 litres of digestive juices containing enzymes and acids and other secretions that break down food.
 There are different enzymes and secretions for different foods.
-For example, protein needs stomach acid then a sequence of protein splitting enzymes such as pepsin, protease and so on.
-Fat, on the other hand, needs lipase and bile, made in the liver.
+For example, Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… needs stomach acid then a sequence of protein splitting enzymes such as pepsin, protease and so on.
+There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to…, on the other hand, needs lipase and bile, made in the liver.
 Milk needs lactase.
 Greens need glucosidase while beans needs galactosidase, as do cruciferous veg like broccoli.

 So, the first ‘test’, especially if your symptoms include bloating and indigestion straight after certain meals, is to take a digestive enzyme supplement containing all these.
 If the problem goes away you know your problem is that your body is not producing enough of the right enzymes for certain food groups.
 Knowing, this you’ll be able to work out which foods are difficult for you by trial and error.

 The reason for the bloating is that if you don’t digest foods completely bacteria in your gut will ‘eat’ it and produce gas.